Remodeling a kitchen can cost thousands of dollars.

 I shared in my article about how to remodel a bathroom on a budget, that you can make your own DIY floors as well.

 And here is the article about making your own DIY Farmhouse floors, which we actually did in our kitchen.
-It is made out of plywood, for our square footage it cost only a little over $100, and it was super easy.
+It is made out of plywood, for our square footage it doesn’t cost much, and it was super easy.

 However, if you aren’t a big fan of farmhouse flooring, then you might want to consider these DIY ideas: